idvorkin/idvorkin.github.io/_d/balance2.md

   - /effectiveness
 ---

 I'm good at a lot of things, but balance is really hard for me.
 Hard for everyone I bet.
+I think this would be an area that can really benefit from [mortality software](/mortality-software).

 <!-- prettier-ignore-start -->
 <!-- vim-markdown-toc GFM -->